-The forehead baby thermometer is sensitive to heat.
-Changes in the environment may, therefore, affect its accuracy.
-Also, if your baby is sweaty, this may also alter the accuracy of the reading.
+The forehead thermometer is sensitive to heat.
+Changes in the environment, or if your baby is sweaty, can have an effect on its accuracy.

-This is also known as the tympanic thermometer.
-Like the forehead thermometer, it also uses infrared technology to read the temperature inside your baby’s ear canal.
-To use it, you insert the tip of the thermometer inside your baby’s ear canal.
-It is not recommended for babies under 6 months as their ear canals are still too small.
+The ear thermometer is also known as the tympanic thermometer.
+Like the forehead thermometer, it uses infrared technology to read the temperature.
+To use, simply insert the tip of the thermometer inside your baby’s ear canal.
+Ear thermometers are not recommended for babies under 6 months as their ear canals are still too small.

-It merely takes one minute to get a reading using the ear thermometer.
-It, therefore, saves parents their time.
+It only takes one minute to get a reading using the ear thermometer.

-If inserted correctly in the ear canal, the ear thermometer gives an accurate reading and is, therefore, a reliable way of picking your baby’s temperature.
+If inserted correctly into the ear canal, this thermometer gives an accurate reading and is a reliable way of taking your baby’s temperature.

 2. Can’t be used if the baby has an ear infection

-If your child has an ear infection or a lot of wax in their ears, the reading taken using an ear thermometer may be greatly altered.
+In short, if your child has an ear infection or a lot of wax in their ears, using an ear thermometer is not recommended.

-So which of the two thermometers is best?
+So which of the two baby thermometers is best?

-Each of these two infrared baby thermometers have their pros and cons.
-As discussed, the ear thermometer may provide extremely accurate readings with older children who do not mind feeling the thermometer in their ears.
+Each of these two infrared baby thermometers has their pros and cons.
+As discussed, the ear thermometer may provide extremely accurate readings with older children who do not mind feeling a thermometer in their ears.

 But what of households that have both older children and infants?
-Do such parents have to buy multiple thermometers?
+Do they have to buy multiple baby thermometers?
 Is there a thermometer that can be used for children of all ages?

-Cherub baby has got such families covered.
-Our innovative 4 in 1 Infrared Digital Ear and Forehead Thermometer is the perfect choice for your household.
+Cherub Baby’s innovative 4 in 1 Infrared Digital Ear and Forehead Thermometer is the perfect choice for your household.
 This thermometer is a 5-time winner of the Mother and Baby best thermometer award.

-- It is super fast in taking your baby’s readings – it literally takes 1 second.
+- Firstly, it is super fast in taking your baby’s readings.
+It literally takes 1 second.

-- The baby thermometer is also light in weight, easy to operate, has a built-in flashlight (a lifesaver in the middle of the night) and an auto shut off after 30 seconds.
+- The baby thermometer is light in weight, easy to operate, has a built-in flashlight (a lifesaver in the middle of the night) and will auto shut off after 30 seconds.

 - Whenever it records a reading exceeding 38 degrees Celsius, it produces a much-needed fever alarm.

-- Cherub Ear and Forehead thermometer has a great memory and preserves the previous 32 readings for your reference (can also store readings for different children).
+- The Cherub Baby Ear and Forehead thermometer has a great memory and preserves the previous 32 readings for your reference (can also store readings for different children).